Brassicaceae: Ovary, fruit and seed

 There is one superior pistil that consists of two carpels that may either sit directly above the base of the stamens or on a stalk.
 It initially consists of only one cavity but during its further development a thin wall grows that divides the cavity, both placentas and separates the two valves (a so-called false septum).
 Rarely, there is only one cavity without a septum.
 The 2–600 ovules are usually along the side margin of the carpels, or rarely at the top.
 Fruits are capsules that open with two valves, usually towards the top.
 These are called silique if at least three times longer than wide, or silicle if the length is less than three times the width.
 The fruit is very variable in its other traits.
 There may be one persistent style that connects the ovary to the globular or conical stigma, which is undivided or has two spreading or connivent lobes.
 The variously shaped seeds are usually yellow or brown in color, and arranged in one or two rows in each cavity.
 The seed leaves are entire or have a notch at the tip.
 The seed does not contain endosperm.

-Differences with similar families
+Differences from similar families

 Brassicaceae have a bisymmetrical corolla (left is mirrored by right, stem-side by out-side, but each quarter is not symmetrical), a septum dividing the fruit, lack stipules and have simple (although sometimes deeply incised) leaves.
 The sister family Cleomaceae has bilateral symmetrical corollas (left is mirrored by right, but stem-side is different from out-side), stipules and mostly palmately divided leaves, and mostly no septum.
 Capparaceae generally have a gynophore, sometimes an androgynophore, and a variable number of stamens.